Sidney Powell

-Powell claimed that Flynn was framed by a covert "deep state" operation, and has promoted personalities and slogans associated with the QAnon conspiracy theory.
-She alleged that a secret international cabal involving communists, "globalists", George Soros, Hugo Chávez (who died in 2013), the Clinton Foundation, the CIA, and thousands of Democratic and Republican officials—including then-Trump ally and Georgia governor Brian Kemp—used voting machines to transfer millions of votes away from Trump in the 2020 presidential election.
+Later in her career, Powell began promoting conspiracy theories.
+Powell defended retired lieutenant general Michael Flynn in United States v.
+Flynn, claiming that he was framed by a covert "deep state" operation, and has promoted personalities and slogans associated with QAnon.
+After the 2020 election, she claimed that there had been a global conspiracy to tamper with voting machines, despite lacking evidence.
 After she accused the election technology companies Dominion Voting Systems and Smartmatic of engaging in a conspiracy to rig the election, both companies sued her for defamation.